-MTB set up tips
+MTB set up tips.
+Here are 3:

 They are three very underrated but very important parts you need to set up right.
 Your mountain bike’s saddle position, your bar and your brakes.
 All three parts directly influence your riding performance and safety on your bike.
 Therefore we wrote this blog post with important mtb set up tips especially for those parts.